 Klim F5 Helmet Review: You Get What You Pay For…?

 Do you like Bugattis?
 How about jet aircraft?
 Albino Caviar?
 Remy Martin XO Cognac?
-If you have a taste for the finer things in life—and have the bankroll to satisfy your appetite—then you’re probably going to love the Klim F5 Helmet.
+If you have a taste for the finer (read: more expensive) things in life—and have the bankroll to satisfy your appetite—then you’re probably going to love the Klim F5 Helmet.
 For those working on a tighter budget, is the Klim F5 worth the premium price?
 It’s time to find out.
 Here are our thoughts on the helmet and its value after a season riding within its protective embrace.

 Klim F5 Helmet Review

 Common wisdom tells us, “You get what you pay for.”
 Unfortunately, that’s not always true.
 Let’s take a look at our supercar example from above to prove this point.
 The Bugatti’s fastest hypercar—the Chiron—tops out at 261 mph, with a price of a cool USD $2.9 million.
 However, if you can get your hands on one of only 24 soon-to-be-in-production world speed record holding Hennessey Venom F5s, they costs a measly USD $1.6 million.
-You can blow the doors off that Chiron and still save over a million bucks for your precious kids’ ivy-league educations.
+You can blow the doors off that Chiron and still save over a million bucks for your silver spoon-fed kids’ ivy-league educations.
 Sound like a realistic scenario for anyone reading this?
 Probably not.

 Hang on a sec.
-Why are we talking about exotic supercars?
+Why the hell then are we talking about exotic supercars?
 Okay, you’re right, that was sort of a tangent—and a pretty loose analogy too.
 But the point here is that expensive does not always equate best (or fastest in the case of our example).
 So the question is: does common wisdom hold true in the case of the Klim F5 Helmet?
 Let’s find out.

 Ventilation is the key characteristic that makes the F5 stand out in a growing segment of ultra-lightweight helmets.
 Most full-face snowmobile helmets require moving air to flow through the helmet in order to expel pent-up heat.
 That means you either have to be riding at a decent clip or there is a brisk breeze in the air.